ayumi-cloud/orb/README.md

    1. If _mimeType_ is an opaque-blocklisted-never-sniffed MIME type, then return false.
    1. If _response_'s status is 206 and _mimeType_ is an opaque-blocklisted MIME type, then return false.
    1. If _nosniff_ is true and _mimeType_ is an opaque-blocklisted MIME type or its essence is "`text/plain`", then return false.
-1. If _request_'s opaque media URL is "not-opaque", then return false.
-1. If _request_'s opaque media URL is a URL and it is equal to _request_'s current URL, then return true.
+1. If _request_'s no-cors media URL is a URL and it is equal to _request_'s current URL, then return true.
 1. Wait for 1024 bytes of _response_ or end-of-file, whichever comes first and let _bytes_ be those bytes.
 1. If the [audio or video type pattern matching algorithm](https://mimesniff.spec.whatwg.org/#audio-or-video-type-pattern-matching-algorithm) given _bytes_ does not return undefined, then:
-   1. If _requests_'s opaque media URL is not "initial-request", then return false.
+   1. If _requests_'s no-cors media URL is not "initial-request", then return false.
-   1. If _response_'s status is not an [ok status](https://fetch.spec.whatwg.org/#ok-status), then return false.
+   1. If _response_'s status is not 200 or 206, then return false.
    1. Let _contentRange_ be the result of getting `Content-Range` from _response_'s header list.
    1. If _response_'s status is 206, _contentRange_ is non-null, and _contentRange_ does not start with `bytes 0-`, then return false.
    1. Return true.
-1. If _requests_'s opaque media URL is not "N/A", then return false.
+1. If _requests_'s no-cors media URL is not "N/A", then return false.
 1. If the [image type pattern matching algorithm](https://mimesniff.spec.whatwg.org/#image-type-pattern-matching-algorithm) given _bytes_ does not return undefined, then return true.
 1. If _nosniff_ is true, then return false.
 1. If _response_'s status is not an [ok status](https://fetch.spec.whatwg.org/#ok-status), then return false.